noumanzia123/NASSCOM-VSD-SoC-Design-and-Planning/README.md

 From plot points: (x0 = 4.04997ns, y0 = 1.65) to (x0 = 4.07748ns, y0 = 1.65).
 Calculated Cell Fall Delay = 0.0277 ns

+We have now characterized the inverter cell for a room temperature of 27 degC.
+Similarly, this cell can be characterized for different process, voltage, and temperature (PVT) corners to fully characterize this cell for different PVT corners.

-With these parameters successfully characterized, the next step is to create a LEF file.
+With these parameters successfully characterized, the next step is to create a LEF file from this cell, which will be used in openlane picorv32a design.